octronic-uk/Argentum/readme.md

 ## Abstract
-This document introduces the reader to the goals and architectural design of the Tasky Operating System.
+This document introduces the reader to the goals and architectural design of the Taskie Operating System.

 ## Project Goals
-Tasky aims to be a simple object-driven Operating System Kernel that uses scheduled Tasks and Resources objects to manage the computers time and hardware.
+Taskie aims to be a simple object-driven Operating System Kernel that uses scheduled Tasks and Resources objects to manage the computers time and hardware.
 The Kernel will be exposed through an object-oriented API that allow programmers to write user-space applications.